elastx/elx-docs/content/en/docs/kubernetes/getting-started/accessing.md

 different or contains error messages, don't hesitate to contact our support if you can't figure out how to solve it on your own.

+## Restrict access

+Access to the API server is controlled in the loadbalancer in front of the API.
+Currently, managing the IP-range allowlist requires a [support ticket here](https://support.elastx.se/hc/en-us).
+All Elastx IP ranges are always included.

 ## Instructions for older versions

 Everything under this section is only for clusters running older versions of our private Kubernetes service.